MPender08/Geometry-Aware-Plasticity/README.md

 ## Documentation
 For the complete mathematical framework, please see the full manuscript included in this repository: geometry_aware_plasticity.pdf.

-To see the Manifold Chip DGAC architecture this algorithm is designed for, visit either the companion repository or the Zenodo page:
+To see the Manifold Chip DGAC architecture, visit either the companion repository or the Zenodo page:

 https://github.com/MPender08/manifold-chip-architecture